Hills: Aonach Eagach (Meall Dearg and Sgorr nan Fionnaidh)

 Time: 8 Hrs 05Mins

 I last traversed the Aonach Eagach in September 2002.
-I saw little of ridge that day, as Neil, Ross and myself traversed the ridge entirely in the mist.
+I saw little of the ridge

-Rachel was also keen to do the Aonach Eagach, so we agreed to travel down to Glen Coe on the Thursday evening, to allow for an early start on the Friday.
+Rachel was also keen to do the Aonach Eagach for her first round so we agreed to travel down to Glen Coe on the Thursday evening

-On Friday, after leaving a car at the West-end of the ridge, we traversed the Aonach Eagach from East to West in what turned out to be outstanding conditions.
+On Friday, after leaving a car at the west-end of the ridge, we traversed the Aonach Eagach from

 From the car park below Am Bodach, we set off along the well-constructed path up the steep slopes of Am Bodach.
-It was nice to get such great views of Bidean nam Bian, my last first-round Munro, also climbed in mist.
+It was nice to get great views of Bidean nam Bian, my last first-round Munro,

 Looking across to the Three Sisters from the lower slopes of Am Bodach: